Cwm Bach

 What's new in the valley?

-• Orders have been placed for modern image stock to run a contemporary service, as an alternative to the normal 1980s/90s setup.
-The Transport for Wales Heljan Class 153 has arrived and this will be joined by some Dapol Class 66s, once released.
+• September 2025: Orders have been placed for modern image stock to run a contemporary service, as an alternative to the normal 1980s/90s setup.
+Initially, there will be a Heljan Class 153 in Transport for Wales livery and this will be joined by some Dapol Class 66s, once released.
 I've already bought some Dapol Coalfish wagons in EWS livery to run with the 66s...

-• Also on order, is a Railfreight-liveried split headcode Class 37 and a Gulf Oil TTA wagon.
+• September 2025: Also on order, is a Railfreight-liveried split headcode Class 37 and a Gulf Oil TTA wagon.

 Events calendar